Cascastel-des-Corbières

 Cascastel-des-Corbières ([kaskastɛl de kɔʁbjɛʁ]; Caçcastèl de las Corbièras) is a commune in the Aude department in southern France.

-Its population is 221.
 Amenities include a post office, a primary school, and a town hall with a municipal government.
 The locals are known as the Cascastellois.

 The surrounding area is host to medieval-era citadels that are open to the public.
 The beaches of Leucate and the Cathar castles are nearby.